Worldline Review

 Score Explanation

-Geographic Coverage is the strongest dimension and reflects the post-Ingenico scale: 170 countries, 18,112 employees, deepest pan-European card acquiring footprint of any provider in this database.
-Security is structurally strong on paper — PCI Level 1, FCA, ACPR, BaFin, MAS Singapore — but the 2025 Payone scandal and Belgian police investigation gut the trust component. iGaming Fit is the weak spot.
+Geographic Coverage is the strongest dimension and reflects the post-Ingenico scale: 170 countries today, 17,948 employees, the deepest pan-European card acquiring footprint of any provider in this database.
+But that footprint is shrinking fast: Bambora North America sold to Shift4 in March 2026, PaymentIQ divested to Incore Invest the same month, the ANZ Worldline JV being bought back by ANZ in H2 2026, and Mobility & e-Transactional Services up for sale.
+The 'North Star' plan is a deliberate retreat to core European payments.
+Security is structurally strong on paper (PCI Level 1, FCA, ACPR, BaFin, MAS Singapore), but the 2025 Payone scandal and Belgian police investigation gut the trust component. iGaming Fit is the weak spot.
 After terminating €130M of high-risk merchants in 2023-2024, Worldline doesn't actively pursue new gambling clients and most iGaming applications get rejected at compliance review.
-For comparison, Nuvei, Paysafe and Solidgate all have dedicated iGaming teams.
-Fees are competitive at the enterprise tier but no published rate card means smaller operators have no benchmark.
+For comparison, Nuvei and Paysafe both run dedicated iGaming teams.
+Fees are competitive at the enterprise tier, but no published rate card means smaller operators have no benchmark.

 Who Is Worldline Best For?